hb9ssb/trx-control/README.md

 # trx-control

 Software to control amateur radio transceivers.

-This is work in progress.
+(This is work in progress and not yet ready for production use.)

 trx-control consists of trxd(8), a daemon to control the transceivers, and, trxctl(1), a command line utility to access trxd.  trxctl(1) is meant